Day 1

 Credits: 2 CPECS®

-Artificial intelligence applications in clinical laboratory medicine – Session chair: D. Gruson (Belgium)
+Artificial intelligence applications in clinical laboratory medicine – Session chairs: A. Carobene (Italy), D. Gruson (Belgium)

 Artificial intelligence: current and future applications in laboratory medicine – D. Gruson (Belgium)